ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The **installed library database** (previously known as the installed
-package database) records indefinite libraries and definite libraries
+package database) records uninstantiated and instantiated libraries
-that have been typechecked or compiled so that they can be reused
+that have been typechecked or compiled (respectively) so that they can be reused
 in later invocations of GHC.

 Logically, the installed library database is composed of two parts: